davemateer/chblog/_posts/2021-10-12-ephesians-6-sword-spirit.markdown

 title: The Sword is the Spirit
 date: 2011-02-12
 categories: articles
+preview:
+  This article argues for an interpretation of the final metaphor (the sword of the Spirit) that differs from the way it is commonly understood.
+It will be argued that this alternate interpretation better maintains the consistency of the underlying metaphorical structure, permits the most natural pronoun-antecedent agreement, maintains the flow of the argument, and reinforces a doctrine that is generally underemphasized in many contemporary churches.
 ---

 > “Stand firm therefore, having girded your loins with truth, and having put on